Welcome to the Markaz Review Book Club, moderated by Rana Asfour,

 Ali, a nineteen-year-old soldier in the Syrian army, lies on the ground beneath a tree.
 He sees a body being lowered into a hole–is this his funeral?
 There was that sudden explosion, wasn’t there … While trying to understand the extend of the damage, Ali works his way closer to the tree.
 His ultimate desire is to fly up to one of its branches, to safety.
 Through rich vignettes of Ali’s memories, we uncover the hardships of his traditional Syrian Alawite village, but also the richness and beauty of its cultural and religious heritage.
 Yazbek here explores the secrets of the Alawite faith and its relationship to nature and the elements in a tight poetic novel dense with life and hope and love.

 Published by World Editions.
-We meet to discuss the book together online on Sunday, May 26th at 1 pm Eastern/19:00 CET.
+We met to discuss the book together online on Wednesday, May 29th at 1 pm Eastern/19:00 CET.

 About the author: